How do I buy Bitcoin? And how do cryptocurrency exchanges work?

 To make a purchase, buyers must first fund their exchange account.
 They may use local currency or another cryptocurrency.
 They then place a “buy” order on the exchange, requesting to buy Bitcoin at anything below a maximum price.

-For example, they might want 1 BTC at no more than $10,000 (US).
+For example, they might want 1 BTC at no more than R100,000.
 A seller places a “sell” order, offering to sell a certain amount of the Bitcoin for above a minimum price.
 This adds liquidity, meaning there’s more cryptocurrency available to buy on the exchange.

 When someone places a buy or sell order, the exchange adds this to its “order book”.
-An order book is a list of the amounts of Bitcoin traders want to sell, and the prices they’re looking for.
+An order book comprises buyer and seller information, like the proposed prices they’re looking to buy or sell for.
 The exchange acts as a matchmaking service between the two.

 Supply and demand

-A common misconception is that prices are set by the exchanges.
-This is not true.
+A common misconception is that prices are set by the exchanges, but that's simply not the case.
 Exchanges don’t set prices.
 They act as intermediaries connecting buyers and sellers, with supply and demand dictating the prices.
-This is why you might see different prices on different exchanges.
-In countries with limited access, cryptocurrencies may trade at a premium and cost more than elsewhere.
-There’s no official, global price.
+This is why you might see different prices on different exchanges, or different regions.
+There's no official global price of Bitcoin.

-While we recommend sticking to the Instant Buy and Sell option if you’re not a seasoned trader, you can take a look at the Luno Exchange any time.
-It offers quite a lot of information, including price charts viewable in three forms:
+While we recommend sticking to the instant-buy-and-sell option if you’re not a seasoned trader, you can take a look at the Luno Exchange any time.
+There's a fair amount of information to be found on the Exchange, including price charts viewable in three different formats:

 You can also see the order book, a form for placing an order, and a list of recent trades.

-If you’re interested in buying Bitcoin check out the Luno app and see just how easy it is to invest in cryptocurrencies with the Instant Buy feature.
+If you’re interested in buying Bitcoin check out the Luno app and see just how easy it is to embark on your cryto journey.
 It’s never too late to get started.

 Ready to step into the future?
 Sign up here to get R50 worth of free Bitcoin.